whaynes/STCW23/jekyll/_assessments/OICEW-5-1D.md

 <tr><td>

 {% capture behavior %}
-{% do Check, check %} unit for readiness to start
+{% do check, Check %} unit for readiness to start
 {% endcapture %}
 {{ behavior | markdownify }}